shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 9

+Security is important as it was shown in lesson 15.

+**Link of the day**

+A roadmap for Node.js security by Google developers and other contributors https://nodesecroadmap.fyi/

+**Quote of the day:**

+*"One person's paranoia is another person's engineering redundancy."* — Marcus J. Ranum

+---

 ### Day 8

 In lesson 14 I studied about content delivery network and all kinds of storage available in AWS.